Sartuul

 Sartuul (Сартуул) is one of the Mongol clans.
-They are sometimes confused with the Sartuuls, a group of captured artisans from Central Asia.
-However, their name is originated from Sart Uul (Mountain with the Moon), the name of a mountain where they live.
+A common hypothesis is the origin of the Sartuuls from the Sarts.
+Another hypothesis is the version that traces the origin of the Sartuuls to an area called Sarta Uula (Moon Mountain) or Sart Uul (Mountain with the Moon), the name of a mountain where they live.
 During the Chinese Qing dynasty rule, there was a banner named Tsetsen Sartuul's hoshuu (Wise Sartuul's banner) and descendants of the banner began to use its name as a clan name when Mongolians began using their ancestors' clan names after 1990.

 9 khutagts of Khalkha and 2 presidents of Mongolia are from the Tsetsen Sartuul's hoshuu.